Periodically we will be editing the website to add additional information, links,

 To address the need for designers, glazing contractors and other interested parties

-to understand the effects of the 2007 Florida Building Code on the fire rated glazing segment of the typical project, our
+to understand the effects of the 2017 Florida Building Code on the fire rated glazing segment of the typical project,

-firm in conjunction with Vetrotech Saint-Gobain is offering a seminar on this subject.
+our firm in conjunction with Aluflam North America is offering a seminar on this subject.
 The particulars are: - One hour session held at your location

 - Can be scheduled as a breakfast, lunch